Allied Health Services

 Bachelor’s Degree Starting Salary

-Data from the U.S. Department of Education shows that allied health and medical assisting services students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $28,900 per year.
+The median early-career salary of allied health and medical assisting services students with a bachelor’s degree is $28,900 a year according to 2017-2018 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $26,800 (25th percentile) and $32,250 (75th percentile).

 Salaries According to BLS

 Medical Assisting majors often go into careers where salaries can range from $34,540 to $57,750 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.